sinemyildiz314/bestwavessurfingclub.com/readme.md

 * Color Scheme: Use colors that evoke the ocean, beach, and surfing lifestyle (blues, greens, whites, sandy tones).
 While testing its color contrast for accessibility and color blindness etc.
 * Typography: Choose fonts that are easy to read and reflect the brand's personality.
 * Mobile Responsiveness: Ensure the website is fully responsive and functions well on all devices (smartphones, tablets, desktops).
-* Accessibility: Make sure the website is reaching accessibility standards by using symentic HTML and ARIA across its design.
+* Accessibility: Make sure the website is reaching accessibility standards by using semantic HTML and ARIA across its design.
 Such as when adding images, forms, CTA buttons etc. Color contrasts ratio measured (i.e. 11.84:1) and passed.
 View: https://webaim.org/resources/contrastchecker/?fcolor=333333&bcolor=EEFAFA.

 ## 6. Functionality:
  * Newsletter Signup: A pop-up form to capture leads (name, surname, email, comment).